 What type of potato is best for baking?

-Russet potatoes are the best type of potato for baked potatoes because of their high starch content.
+Russet potatoes are the best type of potato for baked potatoes (and air fried baked potatoes) because of their high starch content.
 This makes them much more absorbent for all those amazing toppings you will be adding.

 Toppings for baked potatoes